Learning Designers have 3 Choices Regarding Mobile Learning [#mLearning]

 APRIL 17, 2012

-When you go to a conference on Mobile Learning or attend a webinar, you pretty much know the drill; the Presenter spends most of his or her time going through a long list of challenges we face as an eLearning industry considering the move to mobile learning (mLearning). eLearning Mobile Learning featured And when we do this, invariably innovation follows.
+When you go to a conference on Mobile Learning or attend a webinar, you pretty much know the drill; the Presenter spends most of his or her time going through a long list of challenges we face as an eLearning industry considering the move to mobile learning (mLearning). eLearning Mobile Learning featured It’s a bit depressing in my opinion.

 15 Authoring Tools For mEnabling Your eLearning For iPads